NatsBud/challenge2/README.md

-# challenge2
+# challenge:2
-showing time in php and javascript
+showing time in php and javascript;

+Credits:
+Following JS30 by Wes Bos